 Here is everything you will need to make a batch of fresh, homemade, mini apple pies.

 - Apples.
-Peeled and diced into small pieces.
-(Here is a quick guide on how to do this quickly.)
+Peeled and diced granny smith apples into small pieces.

 - Puff Pastry Sheets.
 Thawed out.